 Are you wondering how to prepare prime rib roast for your holiday dinner?
 Cooking the perfect roast takes a bit of practice.
-In the past, I’ve left it up to my husband to prepare beef for our dinner.
-He just seems to have a knack for preparing it properly that I haven’t managed to grasp yet.
+Check out these tips.

 Prepare Prime Rib Roast